OpenBankProject/OBP-API/README.md

 * Zookeeper configuration

-* Inside the Kafka directory, edit the file conf/zookeeper.properties and include these lines
+* Inside the Kafka directory, edit the file conf/zookeeper.properties and include these lines:

             dataDir=/home/user/zookeeper
             server.1=host1:2888:3888 # The name of the servers shall be changed as appropriate server.2=host2:2888:3888
             server.3=host3:2888:3888
             initLimit=5
             syncLimit=2

 * Create a myid file under dataDir which is /home/user/zookeeper in this example